 Individuals with Bipolar I disorder (mania), psychosis (including schizophrenia and schizoaffective disorder), and those with uncontrolled hypertension, unstable angina (chest pain/heart disease), uncontrolled hyperthyroidism, increased intracranial pressure, evidence of liver disease, or a previously demonstrated allergy to ketamine.

-Pregnant women and nursing mothers are also not eligible due to unknown health effects of ketamine on the fetus or nursing child.
+Pregnant women are also not eligible due to unknown health effects of ketamine on the fetus.

 A medical screening is completed prior to ketamine sessions.